tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

   are globally scaled such that they are meaningfully comparable and can be aggregated.

+- uncertainty:

+  This field is computed by Tournesol's algorithms.
+It should represent the uncertainty on the score value.
+Be careful, due to the score scaling which it may seem very large.
+For more detail, check out the algorithms implementation or the paper which describe them https://arxiv.org/abs/2211.01179

 - voting_right:

   This field is computed by Tournesol's algorithms.
 The voting right is a